Limbyc/FitEat/README.md

 ## FitEat
-A mobile application that helps the user to count kilocalories and reminds the user to stay hydrated
+A mobile app that helps the user to count kilocalories and reminds them to keep their water balance.
 ## Architecture
 This application follows the classic SOLID based clean architecture approach.
 This approach differs from official architecture guidance, but it is actively used by many developers.
 ## Features